 A few months after the report has been presented to the organization, a Minnesota RETAP representative will follow up with the organization to learn about recommendations that have been implemented or planned and to answer questions generated by the assessment.

 The RETAP service is free to the client.
-The Minnesota state government, through the MPCA, provides financial support for Minnesota RETAP.
+The MPCA provides financial support for Minnesota RETAP.

-RETAP is coordinated by Ralph Dickinson; the Minnesota Pollution Control Agency provides funding and administrative oversight.
+RETAP has a coordinator; the Minnesota Pollution Control Agency provides funding and administrative oversight.

 Through facility assessments, information is generated to help determine the efficiency of a facility’s operating systems, opportunities for waste reduction, and its total energy use.
-This information is valuable to building managers, safety/environment managers, and operations supervisors.
+This information is valuable to those overseeing the operations and safety of the buildings.
 In addition, participants receive a written report that offers recommendations for energy savings, waste reduction, and pollution prevention that benefit the environment and may save money.
-In most cases, the report will include a “benchmarking” score that compares the facility to similar structures in this part of the U.S. The assessment also offers the opportunity to use the report’s recommendations as a guide for setting priorities and budgets for future projects.
+In most cases, the report will include a “benchmarking” score that compares the facility to similar structures in this region of the country.
+The report offers the opportunity to use recommendations as a guide for setting priorities and budgets for future projects.

-All small to mid-sized businesses, industries, and institutional facilities (public, private, and tribal) in Minnesota are eligible for the Minnesota RETAP service.
-Facilities served by Minnesota RETAP include hotels, motels, restaurants, hospitals, grocery stores, schools, colleges, auto repair shops, rental properties, small manufacturing companies, breweries, binderies, printers, bakeries, moving and storage companies, and local governments.
+All small to mid-sized businesses, industries, and institutional facilities (public, private, and tribal) in Minnesota are eligible for Minnesota RETAP services.
+Facilities served by Minnesota RETAP include, but are not limited to hotels, restaurants, hospitals, grocery stores, schools, auto repair shops, rental properties, small manufactures, breweries, binderies, printers, bakeries, moving and storage companies, and local governments.
 If your goal is assessment of a large manufacturing plant or very large company, RETAP may refer you to another service.

 No. Minnesota RETAP assessments are outside the regulatory and compliance framework of MPCA.
 For assistance with compliance issues, please visit the MPCA’s Small Business Environmental Assistance Program.